iharshraj1123/Structure-analyser/README.md

 (Above is download for electron version)

+## What is electron version?
+- This page features the web version of the app.
+Electron is PC version for it.
+- Electron version is bundle of everything in web version with chromium (thus larger download size).
+- If you need saving feature and dont understand/want to setup a server, simply download the Electron version.

 ## How to use
 - Loads and Supports can only be added at nodes.
 So if you want to add a force somewhere make sure to add a node there.
 - You cant make nodes randomly between an already defined/drawn member.
 Make nodes beforehand wherever its needed.